 Waltons New School of Music

 John founded Waltons New School of Music with his wife Aideen Walton in September 1994.
-Coming from a musical family (his mother was a concert pianist and his grandfather and great-grandfather were both composers.
+He comes from a musical family (his mother was a concert pianist and his grandfather and great-grandfather were both composers.
 John received his BA from Harvard University and an MPhil from Trinity College Dublin.
 Although ‘classically’ trained (his main instrument is viola), he has always felt that different music genres have much to offer each other.
 For this reason, the New School’s approach embraces musical diversity, and students are encouraged to engage with music genres outside their main focus.
-John also directs the Waltons World Masters Series and Waltons Music for Schools Competition.
+John also founded and directs the Waltons World Masters Series and Waltons Music for Schools Competition.

 Read a profile of John in the Sunday Tribune.